Frequently Asked Questions

 So what actually is STEP?

-STEP is an opportunity for young people aged 10-18 who are having difficulties, or have specific needs, to take part in a group for 2 hours a week (Evening Groups) to work on these issues.
-The groups involve lots of activities - art, drama, sports, games, cooking etc that help develop life skills such as managing anger, building confidence and dealing with difficult situations.
-Groups run in sets of 5-6 weeks and then the theme changes around.. so the night the young person attends is likely to change each term.
+STEP is a chance for young people aged 10-18 (or 7-9 in Junior STEP) who are having difficulties in their lives, or have specific needs, to take part in a group to work on these issues.
+The groups involve lots of activities - art, drama, sports, games, cooking etc - that are designed with an underlying theme to help develop life skills such as managing anger, building confidence and dealing with difficult situations.
+Evening Group programmes last 14 weeks and then the young person will leave STEP.
+We review everyone in week 10 so if further work is needed, we may be able to offer it.

 We also run a Saturday Project for young people with learning disabilities, and holiday activities depending on funding.
 As with all groups, young people need to be referred and parental consent obtained before they can attend.